jackjliew/ai-openscale/cloud-alt-setup.md

 - To learn about biases, see [Fairness](/docs/services/ai-openscale?topic=ai-openscale-mf-monitor).
 - To learn about how well your model predicts outcomes, see [Accuracy](/docs/services/ai-openscale?topic=ai-openscale-acc-monitor).
-- To learn about interpreting charts and data, see [Monitoring Fairness, Average Requests per Minute, and Accuracy](/docs/services/ai-openscale?topic=ai-openscale-it-ov).
+- To learn about interpreting charts and data, see [Getting insights](/docs/services/ai-openscale?topic=ai-openscale-it-ov).
 - To learn how underlying factors influence outcomes, see [Monitoring explainability](/docs/services/ai-openscale?topic=ai-openscale-ie-ov).